Ecommerce SEO in 6 Steps: The Ultimate Beginner’s Guide

 2. Site Structure

 Structure also impacts user experience; it’s important for Googlebots and customers alike to be able to easily navigate your store and find all of your pages.
-This lead to two golden rules of ecommerce site architecture:
+There are two golden rules of ecommerce site architecture:

 - Your site structure needs to be simple and scalable